ethereum/remix-ide/docs/slither.md

 ![](images/a-slither-analysis.png)

+There is an info icon on the right side of the label which redirects to a specific section of Remix official documentation that explains how to use Slither Analysis and prerequisites for it.

 One can check this box to run the analysis using Slither along with the Remix's analysis library.

 Generated report of Slither analysis will be stored locally on project root with a file name prefixed with `remix-slitherReport_`, for example: `remix-slitherReport_1627362090.json`.